It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 Both were passion projects that I was so proud of, but passion projects unfortunately don’t pay the bills.

-Ultimately, the pandemic forced me to get rid of the side gigs that underpaid me, freeing up time for me to dedicate to improving Never Ending Footsteps, and I’m grateful it pushed me to do both.
+Ultimately, the pandemic forced me to get rid of the side gigs that underpaid me, convinced me to outsource the hard parts of running my business, and I’m grateful it pushed me to do both.

-What do you have planned for 2022?[Grimaces] I’m almost too afraid to share my plans in case I end up tempting fate!
+So, you mentioned before this interview that you’re going to be moving to Melbourne.[Grimaces] I’m almost too afraid to share my plans in case I end up tempting fate!

 And you’ll continue working on Never Ending Footsteps?